amida-tech/blue-button-json2json/README.md

 console.log(r); // {name: {last: 'DOE', first: 'JOE'}, age: 35}
 ```

-The `content` property values can also be formatting functions or a primary data type which shortcuts the need to use `value` rule for those cases
+The `content` property values can also be formatting functions or primary data types which shortcuts the need to use `value` rule for those cases
 ```js
 var nameTemplate = {
     content: {